FreerkvdB/Uni-Projects/README.md

 ---
 ## 🙌 Acknowledgements

-Thank you to every teammate that contributed to these group projects
+Thank you to every teammate who contributed to these group projects